Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 Google DNS publishes and maintains DNS records by using the same infrastrucutre that Google uses.

-Advanced connectivity options include Clodu VPN and Direct Interconnect.
+Advanced connectivity options include Cloud VPN and Direct Interconnect.
 Direct Peering exchanges Internet traffic between the business network and Google while Carrier Peering connects the infrastructure to Google's network edge.

 ### Big Data Services